Nadiia Chervinska

 3. Business goals

 The business goals section shows the broader objectives that your business aims to achieve.
-These goals are crucial for guiding the direction of your marketing efforts.
 They might include increasing overall brand awareness, entering a new market, launching a new product, improving customer retention, or boosting sales.
 It’s also important to remember that your business goals should align with your mission and vision.
-They should move your business forward and align with your marketing strategies and tactics.
+They should move your business forward and match your marketing tactics and strategies.

 Pro tip:

 Keep your business goals ambitious but realistic.
-They should challenge your team and drive your business growth, but also be achievable with your available resources and within your market context.
+They should challenge your team, but also be achievable with your available resources and within your market context.
 Regularly review and update goals as your business and market evolve.

 4. Market analysis

-This part of your marketing plan is where you detail your understanding of the market in which your business operates.
-Your market analysis should include an in-depth examination of your target audience.
+This part of a marketing plan outlines your understanding of the industry in which your business operates.
+The market analysis should include an in-depth examination of your target audience.
 Who are they?
 What are their needs, preferences, behaviors, and pain points?
 What motivates their purchase decisions?
-Apart from it, your market analysis should cover an evaluation of your industry.
+Apart from it, cover an evaluation of your industry.
 What are the industry trends, challenges, and opportunities?
-What’s the size and growth trajectory of your industry?
+What’s its size and growth trajectory?
 It should also include a competitor analysis.
-You should ask yourself: who are your main competitors?
+Ask yourself: who are your main competitors?
 What are their strengths and weaknesses?
 How do their products, services, and marketing strategies compare to yours?

 Pro tip: